Underground car parks | Fire resistance

 Fire resistance of steel sheet piles

-However, for permanent structures, steel sheet pile solutions are often excluded right from the design stage due to unfounded prejudices or to a lack of know-how concerning fire safety in general or the particular behaviour of steel sheet piles under the effect of a possible fire event.
+However, for permanent structures, steel sheet pile solutions are often excluded right at the design stage due to unfounded prejudices or to a lack of know-how concerning fire safety, or the particular behaviour of steel sheet piles under the effect of a fire event.

-Using the knowledge gained, the fire safety of steel sheet pile walls can be verified taking the following parameters into account:
+The university developed the software SARI to verify the fire safety of steel sheet pile walls taking into account following parameters:

-• the thermal characteristics of the different soils;
+• the thermal characteristics of the soils on the back of the wall;